The Ins and Outs of Equity Crowdfunding

 For investors, the process of investing in equity crowdfunding is straightforward, but on the other end there are certain regulatory requirements entrepreneurs have to follow.
 There are two routes entrepreneurs can take:

-- Regulation Crowdfunding – through which companies can raise up to $1.07M annually.
-Companies can start raising capital for free after filing a Form C with the SEC, but to raise more than $107,000, an independent CPA must review the company’s financials for the past two fiscal years, or since incorporation.
+- Regulation Crowdfunding – through which companies can raise up to $5M annually.
+Companies can start raising capital at little or no cost after filing a Form C with the SEC, but to raise more than $107,000, an independent CPA must review the company’s financials for the past two fiscal years, or since incorporation.
+In order to raise more than $1,070,000, a financial audit is required.